mari-rider/mari-rider/README.md

 - 👩‍💻 I'm a Software Developer
 - 🌱 I’m currently learning Java at Tech Elevator
 - 🇧🇷 I'm from Brazil
 - 🐱 I have a cat
-- ⚡ Fun fact: I eat mango with salt

 <div align="center">
   <a href="https://github.com/mari-rider">